xz0127/tp/docs/UserGuide.md

 * Deletes the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Deleting a patient will also deletes all the appointments of the person.
+* Deleting a patient will also delete all the appointments of the person.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd patient in the displayed patient list.